What is robo advising? Your top questions answered

 Robo advisors may be better suited for some investors than others.
 To determine if using one is the right move, consider how much time and effort you can put into investing and what you hope to get in return.

 If you’re new to investing and want to make building a portfolio as simple as possible, with minimal costs, then a robo advisor can help you do that.
 On the other hand, if you’d prefer more control over what goes into your portfolio, you might be better off with a Self-Directed Trading account instead.
-In this type of taxable account, you pick and choose which investments (stocks, bonds, ETFs, options, etc.) you’ll use to grow wealth.
+In this type of taxable account, you pick and choose which investments (stocks, bonds, ETFs, options, etc.) you’ll use to pursue wealth.

 Is there any human element about a robo advisor?